Restriction of $p$-adic representations of $\mathrm{GL}_2(\mathbf{Q}_p)$ to parahoric subgroups

-Although Theorems~\ref{restriction} and~\ref{isomorphismclasses} are about $E$-Banach space representations, the main input in their proof is Theorem~\ref{morphisms}, a stronger version of Theorem~\ref{isomorphismclasses} valid for $p$-torsion representations, which may be of independent interest.
-It is proved as a combination of the results in Section~\ref{modprepresentations}, building on work of Morra and Pa{\v s}k{\= u}nas, without using the $p$-adic Langlands correspondence for~$\GL_2(\bQ_p)$.
+Although Theorems~\ref{restriction} and~\ref{isomorphismclasses} are about $E$-Banach space representations, the main input in their proof is Theorem~\ref{morphisms}, a stronger version of Theorem~\ref{isomorphismclasses} valid for $p^n$-torsion representations, which may be of independent interest.
+It is proved as a combination of the results in Section~\ref{modprepresentations}, building on work of Morra and Pa{\v s}k{\= u}nas.
 Theorems~\ref{restriction} and~\ref{isomorphismclasses} then follow directly in the case of supersingular reduction.
 In the case of reducible reduction we need a more involved argument, making use of a Banach space version of Ribet's lemma on lattices in irreducible two-dimensional representations with reducible reduction, which we develop in Appendix~\ref{Ribetappendix}.